-How to make hummus with canned chickpeas and without tahini
+How to make hummus without tahini in a blender

 After blending all the ingredients into a smooth consistency, the hummus dip is served on a plate.
 If the texture is too thick, you can add a little water slowly.
 Serve with a drizzle of olive oil and ground paprika on top, if desired.

 How long does hummus last in the fridge?

 Hummus lasts about three days in the fridge, as long as it is stored in an airtight container.
 If it’s been more than three days and the consistency and smell have changed, it’s time to throw it away.